SCIENTIFIC BACKGROUND

 KSR2LEPLEPRMC3RMC4RMRAP2NTRK2PCSK1POMCSH2B1SIM1

-Monogenic obesity is a very rare, genetically determined form of extreme early childhood obesity that occurs more frequently in regions with a high proportion of consanguineous marriages.
+Monogenic obesity is a very rare, genetically determined form of extreme obesity in early childhood that occurs more frequently in regions with a high proportion of consanguineous marriages.
 The prevalence is not yet known.
 Extreme obesity in children and adolescents is defined as a BMI > 99.5 of the age- and sex-specific percentiles, with slightly different trajectories in girls and boys.
 Within this group, monogenic obesity occurs in 1 to 5% of cases.
-It usually manifests itself between the first and fourth year of life and is characterized by a pronounced food-seeking behavior.
+It usually manifests itself between the first and fourth year of life and is characterized by extreme food-seeking behavior.

-Essentially, causative variants in the five genes MC4R, LEP, LEPR, PCSK1, and POMC of the leptin-melanocortin pathway are affected, with heterozygous alterations in the MC4R gene (autosomal dominant inheritance) being the most common cause.
+Causative variants in the five genes MC4R, LEP, LEPR, PCSK1, and POMC of the leptin-melanocortin pathway are affected, with heterozygous alterations in the MC4R gene (autosomal dominant inheritance) being the most common cause.
 Variants in the LEP, LEPR, PCSK1, and POMC genes follow an autosomal recessive mode of inheritance.
-Outside of this pathway, causative variants in six other genes have been partially described in individual study cohorts (KSR2, MC3R, MRAP2, NTRK2, SH2B1, SIM1).
+Outside of this pathway, causative variants in six other genes have been described, sometimes in individual study cohorts (KSR2, MC3R, MRAP2, NTRK2, SH2B1, SIM1).

-Although monogenic obesity is very rare, early detection of this disease serves the targeted secondary prevention of comorbidities, also due to the partially possible causal therapy.
+Although monogenic obesity is very rare, early detection of this disease serves the targeted secondary prevention of comorbidities, also possibly due in part to causal therapy.

 References